install wget if you don't have

 Adding elasticity is fun with -e 0.5

-More information can be found in Control
+More information can be found in Controls

 brew install libav